jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ### Keeping Users Signed In

-Right now, once you reload the application, the users automatically gets logged out because the user's credentials are stored in the app's memory.
+Right now, once you reload the application, the users automatically get logged out because the user's credentials are stored in the app's memory.
 Let's keep the users logged in!

 We'll use the [Silent Authentication](https://auth0.com/docs/api-auth/tutorials/silent-authentication) provided by Auth0.
 Whenever your application is loaded, it will send a silent request to Auth0 to check if the current user (actually the browser) has a valid session.
 If they do, Auth0 will send back to you an `idToken` and an `idTokenPayload,` just like it does on the authentication callback.